JustinTArthur/ddbcereal/docs/usage.rst

 DynamoDB can store.
 If you want to deserialize values into more advanced types, consider using a marshalling library like marshmallow or Pydantic.

-They can take the dict produced by deserialize_item and create an object based on a schema, an object with fields of built-in types like dates, deques and of custom types.
+They can take the dict produced by deserialize_item and create an objec based on a schema, an object with fields of built-in types like dates, deques and of custom types.

 See
 :py:meth:`marshmallow.Schema.load` and